 There aren’t enough homes for everyone who needs one.
 And we don’t think that’s right.

 So we build, own, look after and sell homes that people can afford.
-Including homes for affordable and social rent.
-And homes to buy through things like Shared Ownership and Help to Buy.
-We also have houses for market rent and sale too.
+Including homes for Affordable and Social Rent.
+And homes to buy through things like Shared Ownership.
+We also have houses for Market Rent and sale too.

 And that’s not the half of it…